iDare Logo

 Steps Forward

+Awareness is the first step.
+Recognize and validate your feelings of distress, even if they’re overwhelming.
 You may experience flashbacks, nightmares, or frightening thoughts.
 That’s okay.
 It’s part of the healing process.
+Here are some helpful insights:

-• Acknowledging your experience is scary but necessary
+• Acknowledging your experience is scary, but necessary

-• You are not alone — support and resources are available
+• You are not alone support and resources are available

 • Taking small steps can lead to manageable solutions and new beginnings

-If you or somebody you know is struggling and needs to get in touch with a therapist, consider reaching out to our ‘Support’ and ‘Engage’ verticals for affordable and inclusive help!
+You got this.
+If you or someone you know is struggling and needs to get in touch with a therapist, consider reaching out to our ‘Support’ and ‘Engage’ verticals for affordable, inclusive help!
+Like our content?
+Please support us by sharing and up-voting!

 Image Credits: Unsplash